dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 ```

 ### Advanced features
-- [ ] .NET example
+- [ ] ~~.NET example~~ (WASIp1 will not be supported in .NET)
-- [ ] integrating pipeline for creating Wasm/WASI tasks from code in other languages
+- [ ] integrating pipeline for creating Wasm/WASI tasks from code in Rust
     - [ ] investigate integrating tools compiling languages to Wasm/WASI
     - On task level
         - [ ] RustTaskFactory
         - exploring other languages (Go, C/C++, Zig)
-- investigate running an arbitrary .NET task distributed as a dll in the WASI sandbox (👀 Mono runtime)
+- [x] investigate running an arbitrary .NET task distributed as a dll in the WASI sandbox (👀 Mono runtime)
+    - Due to implementing WasmTasks with WASIp1, it will not compatible with .NET runtime effort to support WASIp2

 ## Design